 Gary H. Gouldrup, LPF is the Merrimac district manager for New England Forestry Consultants, Inc. He is responsible for the eastern Massachusetts and southern New Hampshire region.
 Working out of his Ashburnham, MA office, Gary provides woodland management as well as Chapter 61, 61A, and forest stewardship management plans.
 Prior to joining our company, he worked at both Benjamin Forestry Services in MA and the International Paper Company in ME.
 He graduated from the University of Maine, Orono with a B.S. in Forestry in 1992.

-Shaun Lagueux, New Hampshire LPF is the Newfound Lake district manager for New England Forestry Consultants, Inc., since 2004.
+Shaun Lagueux, New Hampshire LPF is the Vice President and the Newfound Lake district manager for New England Forestry Consultants, Inc., since 2004.
 He is responsible for the north central New Hampshire region.
-Before working for our company, Shaun spent nine years coordinating timber sale preparation and supervision, map drafting, management plans, boundary identification and maintenance.
+Shaun has over twenty years of experience helping clients with coordinating timber sale preparation and supervision, map drafting, management plans, boundary identification and maintenance.
 Additional areas of experience include municipal forestry, forest recreation development and timberland investment and conservation easement consultation.
+Shaun is the current NH Timberlands Owners Association President and sits on the advisory council for the NH Forestry Apprentice Program.
 He is a Tree Farm Inspector, past member of the Grafton County Cooperative Extension Advisory Council and Bristol, NH Conservation Commission.
-He is also the Treasurer of NH Project Learning Tree and Selectman for the Town of Bristol.
+He is also a board member of NH Project Learning Tree and of the Slim Baker Foundation for Outdoor Education.
+He is a former Selectman for the Town of Bristol and is currently a budget committee member.
 Shaun graduated in 1995 with a degree in Forest Technology from UNH - Thompson School.

 John McClain serves on our Board of Directors and is the Green Mountain district manager for New England Forestry Consultants, Inc. He is responsible for the central Vermont region.
 Before coming to our company, John ran his own forestry business, Forest Resource Associates, for twelve years.
 He currently manages 40,000 acres of private lands by producing management plans and administering timber sales as well as providing a full range of forestry related services.
 He is Chair of the VT Current Use Advisory Board, a member of the Consulting Foresters of VT and of the Society of American Foresters.
 John also is a Tree Farm Inspector and a former Logger Education to Advance Professionalism Program Project Forester.
 He holds a B. S. degree in Forest Management from the University of Massachusetts.